prisma/prisma-engines/query-engine/driver-adapters/js/adapter-neon/README.md

 DATABASE_URL="postgres://..."
 ```

-You can now reference this environment variable in your `schema.prisma` datasource.
-Make sure you also include the `driverAdapters` Preview feature.
+Make sure you also include the `driverAdapters` Preview feature in your `schema.prisma`.

 ```prisma
 // schema.prisma